jeffreyywangg/cs262ps1/eng_notebook/new_eng_notebook.md

 ## Passwords

-While the server is running, we want to keep user experiences mroe secure.
+While the server is running, we want to keep user experiences more secure.
 To that end, we use passwords.

 **The First Implementation**